cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/bulk-edit-content-searches.md

     ![The Bulk search editor page displays the queries for the selected searches](media/189659af-cc78-4479-b0bc-a93decad2f6c.png)

-1. The **Search** column displays the name of the Content Search.
+    a.
+The **Search** column displays the name of the Content Search.
 As previously stated, you can edit the query for multiple searches.

-2. The **Query** column displays the query for the Content Search listed in the **Search** column.
+    b.
+The **Query** column displays the query for the Content Search listed in the **Search** column.
 If the query was created using the keyword list feature, the keywords are separated by the text ** `(c:s)`**.
 This indicates that the keywords are connected by the **OR** operator.
 Additionally, if the query includes conditions, the keywords and the conditions are separated by the text ** `(c:c)`**.
 This indicates that the keywords (or keyword phases) are connected to the conditions by the **AND** operator.
 For example, in the previous screenshot the for search ContosoSearch1, the KQL query that is equivalent to  `customer (c:s) pricing(c:c)(date=2000-01-01..2016-09-30)` would be  `(customer OR pricing) AND (date=2002-01-01..2016-09-30)`.

 3. To edit a query, click in the cell of the query that you want to change and doing one of the following things.
 Note that the cell is bordered by a blue box when you click it.

    - Type the new query in the cell.
 Note that you can't edit a portion of the query.
 You have to type the entire query.

       Or

     - Paste a new query in the cell.
 This assumes that you've copied the query text from a file, such as a text file or an Excel file.

 4. After you've edited one or more queries on the **Queries** page, click **Save**.